yukari502/MarkItDown-Converter-GUI/README.md

 #### Pre-compiled Version (Recommended)
 Download `MarkItDown Converter 1.0.0.exe` from [Releases](../../releases) and double-click to run it.
 Ready to use, no environment configuration is required.
-Note: As per MarkItDown, image recognition requires a vision-capable LLM.
-It is not configured by default.
-You can manually configure the OpenAI API Key, Base URL, and Model Name (these settings are collapsed by default and can be customized upon expansion).

 #### Development Mode
 ```bash